 Problem 1 Convolution (5 points) Prove that convolution is commutative.
-That is given two functions (or arrays) show that f g = g f.
-You may consider the functions to be one or two dimensional.
-State your assumptions clearly.
+That is, given two functions (or arrays), show that f g = g f.
+You may consider the functions to be one dimensional.

-Problem 2 Filtering (10 points) Write down a 5×5 Gaussian derivative kernel in the x-direction.
+Problem 2 Filtering (3 points) Write down a 5×5 Gaussian derivative kernel in the y-direction.
 Does it find vertical or horizontal edges?
 Is this filter separable?
 Explain your answer.